IDMNYU/DM-GY-6063-A-Creative-Coding-F26/README.md

 ## Office Hours

-I will be available for 2 hours a week to answer questions, help with assignments, chat about creative code, etc. on Wednesdays from 3pm-5pm [by appointment](https://calendar.app.google/6yKjDgyeGzxupfGT6).
+I will be available outside of class each week to answer questions, help with assignments, chat about creative code, etc. on Wednesdays from 3pm-5pm [by appointment](https://calendar.app.google/6yKjDgyeGzxupfGT6).

 If you have questions or need help with some aspect of the material, but are unable to attend these, send me an email and we'll find a time to meet.